mscastillo/ChIP-Seq/README.md

 ### Outputs

-The script outputs a pair of *bed.gz* and *bed.gz.tbi* files.
-Both files have to be available by URL in a webserver and the link to the *bed.gz* file should be provided
+The script outputs a pair of *bed.gz* and *bed.gz.tbi* files with the format required by [WashU epigenome browser](http://washugb.blogspot.co.uk/2012/09/prepare-custom-long-range-interaction.html).

 ### Dependecies